-- nappies, sanitary towels and other toiletries
+- nappies, sanitary towels, cotton pads and other hygiene products

 - rubber, leather and artificial leather products

-- light bulbs, halogen lamps and fuses
+- incandescent light bulbs, halogen lamps, fuses

 What happens to mixed waste after sorting?